swaddell7/hangman-frontend/README.md

 # Technologies

 * Back-end was built using Ruby on Rails.
-* Front-end was built using Vanilla JavaScript.
+* Front-end was built using HTML and Vanilla JavaScript.
 * Used basic CSS for styling.

 Video Walkthrough: https://youtu.be/5OC4FflYQRM